dgroomes/swift-playground/README.md

   [AppCode is not considered a lightweight IDE](https://intellij-support.jetbrains.com/hc/en-us/community/posts/360005062659-Can-I-get-Swift-code-completion-and-syntax-highlighting-in-IntelliJ-).
 * [x] DONE Implement something just a bit more interesting than "hello world"
 * [x] DONE How do you implement multi-module Swift projects?
 What does the directory layout look like?
 Where do I start?
-* [x] DONE Implement something that starts another process, captures its output, and stops the process.
+* [x] DONE Implement something that starts another process
 * [ ] Heed the warning described by the [`FileManager.fileExists` docs](https://developer.apple.com/documentation/foundation/filemanager/1415645-fileexists)
    * > Attempting to predicate behavior based on the current state of the file system or a particular file on the file system is not recommended.
 Doing so can cause odd behavior or race conditions.
 It’s far better to attempt an